-New Zealander Anna Frost has been a professional ultra runner since 2004, following a hectic schedule travelling and racing all over the world.
+From the archive: New Zealander Anna Frost has been a professional ultra runner since 2004, following a hectic schedule travelling and racing all over the world.
 From the peak of setting a new record for the Transvulcania Ultramarathon in May 2012 she hit rock bottom, suffering with female athlete triad, a hormonal imbalance which caused stress fractures and bone pain, and adrenal fatigue.
-She talks to Totally Active about first finding, then losing and rediscovering her love of running.
+She talked to Totally Active in the summer of 2016 about first finding, then losing and rediscovering her love of running.

 Totally Active: Why did you end up with adrenal fatigue?